documentationfor yFiles for HTML 3.0.0.1

 Working with the Result

-The algorithm yields a IntersectionsResult object.
+The algorithm returns a IntersectionsResult object.

 intersectionCount

-The number of intersections that have been found.
+The number of intersections that were found.

 intersections